ebruck/radiotray-ng/README.md

                sleep-timer: value is in minutes
                split-title: attempts to reformat the notification into title/artist
           tag-info-verbose: displays in the menu stream information such as bitrate etc.
+               volume-step: value used to increment/decrement the volume level
          media-key-mapping: enable the mapping of media keys to volume up/down etc. (Previous, Next, Rewind, FastForward etc.)
 media-key-previous-station: Media key to use for previous station within current group
     media-key-next-station: Media key to use for next station within current group